gabriel-espinoza-77/disa-stig-powershell/README.md

   <img src="https://github.com/user-attachments/assets/331dc972-8e87-4732-8600-f0647eee1315" alt="" width="500"/>
 </p>

 Go back to the Scan page, and launch the scan we just created.
 Make sure your device is on while the scan is going.
 Go to the page of the scan you created, go to the audits tab and you can see the the security configurations that either passed, failed or have a warning.
-For this lab we will only be working on one of these security configurations which is "WN10-AU-000500"
+For this lab we will only be working on one of these security configurations which is "WN10-AU-000500".
+To find a fix, we can use Google for help in addition to the description of the failed STIG.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/420a151b-04ce-49cf-9d97-f566f3dc7716" alt="" width="500"/>